Priw8/priw8.github.io/content/modding/transforms.md

 # Bullet transformations
 ## In Touhou 13 - 17
 [requireEclmap=17]
 Bullet transformations, also referred to as etEx for short, define what the bullet does after being shot.
 A bullet manager has a bullet transformation list (etEx list), which is an 18-element array of single transformations.
-Entries can be added via [ins=609,13], [ins=610,13], [ins=611,13] and [ins=612,13] instructions. [ins=640,17] is also used to set an additational parameter of a transform on the given index.
+Entries can be added via [ins=609,13], [ins=610,13], [ins=611,13] and [ins=612,13] instructions. [ins=640,17] is also used to set an additional parameter of a transform on the given index.
 When a bullet is shot, the etEx list is fully copied from the bullet manager to the bullet itself.
 This means that modifying the manager's etEx list after shooting a bullet will not change the list used by that bullet.

 ## [ins=609,13], [ins=611,13]
 There are 4 instructions for adding new entries to the transform list: [ins=609,13], [ins=610,13], [ins=611,13] and [ins=612,13].
 They are generally similar, but have some very important differences.